-Adam Sifre’s “Poppa’s Parrot” (NMW 2017)
+Adam Sifre’s “Papa’s Parrot” (NMW 2017)

 “Ink.”

 The word came out small, almost forlorn.
-It was the last word Poppa’s bird ever said.
+It was the last word Papa’s bird ever said.
 Years later, when the brown man had become an old man himself, but not the old man, he would sometimes wonder about that night and the bird’s last spoken word.
 At such times, the old, brown man almost convinced himself that the word had come out as a request.

 But it was a fleeting thought, and it did not stick.